Theodore Tiron: Veneration

+St Theodore became especially important in the Eastern Orthodox Church, where his cult spread widely.
 Gregory of Nyssa said nothing about St Theodore's life beyond the basic legend as given above, but he told how he could influence the lives of his hearers and specifically mentioned that he could intervene in battles.
 This became a particularly important attribute of St Theodore.

-Theodore was one of the important military saints of Byzantium.
+Theodore was one of the important military saints of Byzantium and eventually had 15 churches in his honor in Constantinople.
+He was also widely venerated in Asia Minor, Syria, and Palestine and there are churches dedicated to him in Jerusalem and Damascus.
+The oldest Georgian Bir el Qutt inscriptions mention him twice.
 After the period of iconoclasm, from the 9th century, he was depicted as a soldier in military dress.
 A tradition origating in Cappadocia from the 9th or 10th century depicted him as dragon-slayer alongside Saints Demetrius and George.
 He was adopted as a military saint by the crusaders.